Skip to Content

 Dine by candlelight at Dobbin House

-Stone exterior of the Dobbin House decorated with Christmas wreaths
+Stone exterior of the Dobbin House decorated with Christmas wreaths.

-The oldest building in Gettysburg, Dobbin House dates from 1776.
+The oldest building in town, Dobbin House dates from 1776.
 Inside, it feels just as welcoming, cozy, and rustic as you would expect from a Colonial-era stone home.
 It’s the perfect place to enjoy a meal in winter.

 The Dobbin House is two restaurants in one.
 Its Dobbin House Tavern is one of the most popular places to eat in Gettysburg for good reason.
-Its colonial-inspired menu features unique takes on familiar, delicious dishes and cocktails from the time of the Founding Fathers.
+Its Colonial-inspired menu features unique takes on familiar, delicious dishes and cocktails from the time of the founding fathers.

 Around the holidays, you’ll find it warmed by open fires as you dine by candlelight.
 Next door in the Springhouse Tavern, you get the same cozy feeling in a casual, lively pub.
 You can’t go wrong with either option.

-Where to Stay for a Gettysburg Christmas Visit
+Where to Stay

-Hotel lobby decorated at Christmas
+Hotel lobby decorated at Christmas.

 Gettysburg Hotel — Right in Lincoln Square, the hotel is within walking distance of numerous great shops and restaurants.
 Plus, the Tuba Carol Fest happens on the front steps.
 The regular rooms are very comfortable, and the suites come with fireplaces and jacuzzi tubs.
 (Read reviews and book a room)